omni-us/jsonargparse/DOCUMENTATION.rst

 given to the ``a`` and ``b`` arguments, instead of ``float``.
 And this means that the parser would not fail if given an invalid value, for instance a string.

+It is not possible to know the defaults of parameters discovered only because of the stubs.
+In these cases in the parser help the default is shown as ``Unknown<stubs-resolver>`` and not included in :py:meth:`.ArgumentParser.get_defaults` or the output of ``--print_config``.

 .. _sub-classes: